Marine Insurance

 It had been a smooth journey for the ship Tango which was sailing from India to Sri Lanka.
 However, after two days of sailing, the ship’s propeller suffered damage due to bad weather.
 To continue the voyage, the ship required some repair work as well.

-The expenditure on the repairing work was borne by the shipowner.
-As the shipowner had marine cargo insurance, the insurer settled or indemnified the claim.
 However, it settled the claim on the basis of the diminished value of the property sustained due to losses or damages.
 Losses or damages were due to an insured peril, which was a natural calamity.
 Hence, in this case, the insurance company considered it as a particular average and settled the claim accordingly.

 Case: 2

 A certain ship was carrying a cargo worth Rs 1 crore when suddenly, due to mechanical issues, it started overheating.
 The captain immediately informed the shipowner who tried to find out all the possible ways to safeguard the goods.
-Finally, the cargo owner decided to sell the cargo at a lower value in the intermediate port before the cargo reached the destination port.
-The goods fetched Rs 5 lakh in sales.
-However, the cargo owner could earn about Rs 9 lakh with the sale of goods in the market.

 In this case, the cargo owner had to incur losses due to selling the goods urgently.
 The cargo owner had a cargo insurance policy.
 So, he contacted the insurer who considered it as particular damage and decided to settle the claim.
-As the cargo-owner had to sell goods suddenly, they incurred losses.
-The insurer considered it as part of the particular average loss.
-Therefore, the claim was settled as per the partial loss clause.